-The Met Office partnership is structured around four research themes:
+The Met Office partnership is structured around six research areas:

-Our research combines laboratory and field measurements and new models to explain the atmospheric composition of the Earth.
-We maintain world-class computer models and use our research to improve Met Office weather and climate forecasts.
+Our research combines laboratory and field measurements and new models to explain the composition of the atmosphere, including both gases and aerosols.
+We contribute to development of Met Office models, e.g. through the Chemistry and Aerosol Scheme (UKCA) and Earth System Modelling (UKESM), and use our research to improve Met Office weather, air-quality and climate forecasts, and impacts predictions.

-We develop models for climate impacts, to better understand the influence of climate on agriculture, health and water resources.
-We work with physical climate models and collaborate with social scientists to convey these impacts to climate services.
+We develop models for climate impacts, to better understand the influence of climate on agriculture and food systems, ecosystems, energy systems, health, infrastructure and water resources.
+We work with physical climate models and collaborate with social scientists to convey these impacts through climate services.

-Linking the physical science expertise of the partnership with social science expertise at Leeds, we apply technical knowledge to support scientific insights, enhance decision making and ultimately contribute to a safer and more sustainable future.
+Linking the physical science expertise of the partnership with social science expertise in the Sustainability Research Institute (SRI) and Leeds University Business School, we apply technical knowledge to support scientific insights, enhance decision making and ultimately contribute to a safer and more sustainable future.
 This includes weather, climate communication and food security.

 Computational approaches are fundamental to weather and climate prediction, but this is a rapidly evolving field with new hardware requiring new approaches for software, approaches such as Artificial Intelligence/ Machine Learning (AI/ML) and data science allowing new insights and solutions, and computational approaches being applied beyond the ‘core’ of weather and climate, to impacts and decision making.
 This theme brings together expertise from the Met Office, with CEMAC, as well as other expertise in Leeds, including the Leeds Institute for Data Analytics (LIDA) and the School of Computing.